WomenWhoCode/WWCodeCloud/resources/what-is.md

 Ever wondered what all the terms mean that are thrown around in the Cloud space?

-This is a compilation of different words used in the industry that we hear about and our attempt to demsytify their meaning.
+This is a compilation of different words used in the industry that we hear about and our attempt to demystify their meaning.

 ## What is Cloud Computing?